How to Spot Fake Opensea offer Emails 2026! 3 Scams to Avoid!

 When someone purchases an NFT that person is investing in the artist JUST as much as the art.

 You could say Beeple was working for 13 years with LITTLE money (nobody sees this part.)
-Understanding a little of the history of Beeple might help you understand how to promote and NFT and earn money.
+Understanding a little of the history of Beeple might help you understand how to promote an NFT and earn money.

 It was more about getting better at his craft rather than creating 7 pieces of art on Sunday and taking the rest of the week off.

-Also creating work every single day helped him build a name and a community of followers.
+Also, creating work every single day helped him build a name and a community of followers.
 In 2018 Luis Vuitton contacted Beeple to put his art on their clothes.
 (They contacted him).

 Some people feel Beeple should have made MORE money from the deal with Luis Vuitton.
-According to Beeple Luis Vuitton didn’t need him and he didn’t overvalue his work.
+According to Beeple Luis Vuitton didn’t need him, and he didn’t overvalue his work.

 Working for less money, helped Beeple build his reputation so he could charge more money in the future for his work.
 Then Beeple started selling digital art for tens of thousands of dollars.

 You can see how the floor price is starting to be established because he is Beeple.
-For you and me why would someone purchase an NFT you made even for even $1?
+For you and me, why would someone purchase an NFT you made, even for even $1?

 Heck, why do people even buy NFT’s?
 There are 4 main reasons…